bahrus/templ-mount/README.md

 then the content inside the template gets cloned into document.head, prior to replacing it with the contents of the html file.

 Note the attribute data-ua.
 This allows you to specify a user agent string.
 Templates will only mount if the specified value is found inside the user agent of the browser.
+If the value of data-ua starts with "!" then it will activate if the user agent does *not* contain the value.

 This can allow multiple templates pointing to the same html file to point to different javascript files, depending on the browser.